 We at Klamp & Associates know that finding the right attorney to represent you is a choice not to be taken lightly.
 That’s why we offer free consultations up to thirty minutes to walk you through your needs, the scope of your goals, and your budget.

 Carolyn A. Klamp is the founder of Klamp & Associates and has represented nonprofit organizations since 1991.
 She is a member of the Exempt Organization subcommittee of the Taxation Section and the Employment Rights and Responsibilities Section of the American Bar Association and has written about Delaware law as it applies to nonprofit organizations.
 Carolyn has written and spoken about the legal duty of care of international NGOs on numerous occasions, including for OSAC at the Faith-Based Conference (2016) and Africa Security Forum (2016), RedR UK at its Senior Level Security Seminar (multiple), InsideNGO’s Legal Advisory Council (2006 and 2007), InterAction’s Security Working Group (2013), the International NGO Safety and Security Network (2013), and the American University’s Washington College of Law (2012 and 2013).
-She has also presented on panels regarding other topics as well, including funding AIDS projects worldwide, anti-terrorist financing, risk management, and employment issues faced by nonprofits
+She has also presented on panels regarding other topics including funding AIDS projects worldwide, anti-terrorist financing, risk management, and employment issues faced by nonprofits.

 Carolyn graduated from Harvard Law School in 1986 and went on to help found the law firm of Dorn & Klamp before founding Klamp & Associates in 2007.
 She is a member of the bar in Maryland and the District of Columbia.